Turn on Christian TV and you're bound to run across the Prosperity Gospel.

-To summarize it, this name it and claim it theology asserts that we can become financially wealthy by praying the right kind of prayers and giving the right kind of gifts.
+The famous preachers who teach this 'Name-it-and-Claim it' theology swear you can become financially wealthy by praying the right kind of prayers and giving the right kind of gifts.

-Predictably, people who preach the prosperity gospel usually espouse some sort of "seed money" or "faith offering."
-They tell you that if you give to their ministry, God will honor your faith and will bless you financially.
-It's a very sophisticated technique that implies that we can manipulate God.
+You'll hear these wolves in sheep's clothing ask for some kind of "seed money" or "faith offering."
+They say if you give to their ministry, God will honor your faith and bless you financially.

-Christianity is not a quid pro quo faith, that is, one thing in return for another.
-If it were, it would reduce God to the place of a workman, obligated to do some duty for us because we "paid" him with a donation.
+Christianity is not a quid pro quo religion, that is, one thing in return for another.
+If it were, it would reduce God to the place of a laborer, obligated to do some duty for us because we "paid" him with a donation.

 No matter how many Bible verses prosperity preachers quote, that idea gets the New Testament exactly backwards.
 We are obligated to God, not the other way around.

-Mankind is obligated to God because, through his graciousness, he provided salvation for us through the sacrifice of his son Jesus Christ.
+You and I are obligated to God because, through his graciousness, he provided salvation for us through the sacrifice of his son Jesus Christ.
 It's a debt we can never pay back, and fortunately, God doesn't ask us to.
 All he asks is that we believe in Jesus as Lord and Savior.

-Once we get that truth clear in our minds, the prosperity gospel seems pretty silly.
+Once we get that truth clear in our minds, the prosperity gospel seems pretty ridiculous.

-If monetary wealth were the most important thing in life, why did Jesus of Nazareth, the model human being, spend his life in poverty, without a home or much in the way of material possessions?
+If monetary wealth were the most important thing in life, why did Jesus of Nazareth, the model human being, spend his life in poverty, without a home or material possessions?
 If riches are the ultimate sign of God's favor, why wasn't Jesus decked out in gold jewelry and fine clothing?

-Preachers who advocate the prosperity gospel talk a great deal about God's favor, and how he will shower goodness down on those who love and obey him.
+Preachers who advocate the prosperity gospel talk a lot about God's favor, and how he will shower goodness down on those who love and obey him.

-If the theory is correct, how do we explain wicked people who prosper monetarily, such as drug dealers and con artists.
+If the prosperity gospel is true, how do we explain wicked people who prosper monetarily, such as drug dealers and con artists.
 Are their evil dealings receiving the favor of God?

 "No, no," you might say, "you're distorting what the Bible says.
 The prosperity gospel has a solid scriptural foundation."